rayworks/DroidCast/README.md

 [中文文档](/README_CN.md)

+⚠️ Some hidden methods have been called via reflection which may break as Android OS evolves.

 An experimental demo for capturing and displaying screenshot of Android devices in the WebBrowser.
 It's compatible with Android OS 4.0+ and could be used as a convenient tool for taking a batch of screenshots by different image formats && dimensions, reporting bugs and reviewing app features.